- What is it?

 The signs vary with the age of the animal.
 In some cases, the dogs show no signs of the conditions.
-Young dogs that first present with clinical signs between the age of 4 and 12 months often show a sudden decrease in activity, soreness of the hind limbs, reluctance to walk, run, jump, and climb stairs, and difficulty getting up after lying down.
+Young dogs that first present with clinical signs between the age of 4 and 12 months often show a sudden decrease in activity, soreness of the hind limbs, reluctance to walk, run, jump, climb stairs, and difficulty getting up after lying down.
 The muscles of the hind limbs are often poorly developed.
 When running, the dog will jump with both rear legs held together, called “bunny-hopping.”
-They have a decreased range of motion in the hips, and show signs of pain when the joint is manipulated.
+They have a decreased range of motion in the hips and show signs of pain when the joint is manipulated.
 Older dogs present differently because the condition is associated with chronic degenerative joint disease and chronic pain.
-The dogs will be lame after prolonged or heavy exercise, will have a “waddling” gait, and a decreased range of motion in the joint.
+After prolonged or heavy exercise, the dogs will be lame, will have a “waddling” gait, and a decreased range of motion in the joint.
 A grating or crunching of the hip joint can often be heard and/or felt.
-These dogs spend more time sitting than standing or walking, and have a hard time getting up.
+These dogs spend more time sitting than standing or walking and have a hard time getting up.
 The muscles in the hind limbs are often significantly atrophied.
 Since it is so uncomfortable to bear weight on the hind limbs, dogs with this chronic condition tend to shift their weight to the front.
 This results in hypertrophy, or growth, of the muscles of the forelimbs.

 RETURN TO TOP